Henry V: The King’s Knickers

 Unladylike Tales from the Age of Aethelflaed

-In the days of the Anglo-Saxon kingdoms, the lives of royal women wove together the bright and dark threads of an emerging England.
+In the days of the Englisc kingdoms, of Alfred and Aethelstan, the lives of royal women wove together the bright and dark threads of an emerging England.
 Inspired by the history of Aethelflaed, Lady of the Mercians, this fiercely poetic story-set sheds new light on the mothers and daughters, holy women and city-builders and queens, whose courage and vision went towards the shaping of a nation.
 (55 minute performance)